Wang Huangsheng: Installation

 Wang's installations are derivative of his paintings.
 These installations often use barbed wires to imitate the movement of ink lines.
-Barbed wires, as ready-made material for art, are sharp, pliable and tough, so they are metaphoric of ink as well as social violence.

 Overflowing Light builds an “overflowing” scene with glittering, transparent glass tube and shining barbed wires, as well as light and shadow.
-Sharp wires are pressed through the fragile glass tube, leaving shards scattered on the ground, shining in riotous profusion.
-Beautiful as these shards are, they seem dangerous when you come closer.
-Here is the metaphor and tension of life and reality.
+Sharp wires are pressed through the fragile glass tube, leaving shards scattered on the ground.
+The shards are beautiful but appear dangerous from close by, and are intended as a metaphor of the tension of life and reality.

 Division of Space builds an enclosed space with curtains in which the barbed wires, glinting in the light, create a poetic atmosphere of ink painting, both imaginary and real.
-Seeing the moving and poetic light and shadow replaced by barbed wires, viewers may experience an inspiring visual and perceptual shock.

 The installation Haunts1 was made site specifically for the exhibition The Garden of Mystery: Wang Huangsheng Art Works in Suzhou Museum.
-The artists chose the extremely harmful barbed wire and the soft gauze with represented healing of the wound, with the gauze twining around the wire.
-On one hand, the new language is full of aggression, making him reflect on various pains brought by the rapid development of the society and the time form the superficial sensory pains; on the other hand, he paid much more attention to the questions related with the pure expression of pains, what to do for preventing the pains and how to heal the pains from the perspective of complex humanity as well as the inter-promoting and inter-restricting conflicts between pains and protections.
+The artist used barbed wire and gauze as media representing the healing of a wound, with gauze wrapping around the wire.

 Haunts 2 continues to make use of barbed wires wrapped in gauze for a sense of trauma.
 The artists aims to lend more extensive social significance to the interaction between the property of material and human beings.